 Jordon McClain is the Founder and CEO of a small indie game company called Steel Cyclone Studios.
-Currently Jordon is teaching himself Game Art, Design and Development in his spare time.
+While working full-time to support himself, Jordon is teaching himself Game Art, Design and Development in his spare time on the side.
 Jordon is creating a videogame built upon his in-house engine known as the Cyclone Game Engine.
 The Cyclone Game Engine is a 2D/ 3D game engine built upon MonoGame and the XNA Framework to help make it easier and save time creating games.
 The game engine is not perfect by any means.
 The game engine is still in its infancy stages of development which is why its not available yet to the community.
 The Cyclone Game Engine is primarily built to serve the needs of Steel Cyclone Studios' game projects.
 Once it is further developed, Jordon plans on releasing it.
 Jordon's ultimate aim is to make it into the videogame industry and join the greats of videogame designers.
 In the meantime, Jordon is trying to hone his skills and learn as much as possible.

 This next recent update did some major positive changes graphically.
 I enabled HDR in the settings menu on the PS4 as well and was blown away even more so.
 I played through the trial and the environments are huge!
 The gameplay improves as the player progresses and unlocks more gear and weapon attachments.
 Its a shame the game didn't release with these enhancements visually.
 Already its been highly criticized as one of the worst looking games, but the update makes it one of the best visually.
 Before the update, there was not enough color.
 The game just seemed rushed and incomplete; not only graphically, but gameplay wise as well.
 Now with the update, it looks like they added improved lighting and shaders. his new update really displays the power of CryEngine visually.